fishcus/KAP-manual/en/release/KAP_2_5_notes.en.md

 The new release also provides much richer sample data and streaming data model, facilitating to rapidly validate the integration with streaming datasource.

-KyAnalyzer reads the KAP license directly and does not require a separate license file.
+KyAnalyzer reads the Kyligence Enterprise license directly and does not require a separate license file.

 ### Hadoop Distribution Support